Frequently Asked Questions

 3. How do I become a Dental Therapist?

-First, we recommend that you check and see which states have authroized dental therapy as a profession.
+First, we recommend that you check and see which states have authorized dental therapy as a profession.
 You can view that information here.

 Next, you will want to see what type of dental therapy education program you are interested in.
-There are currently four dental therapy programs in the United States, one in Alaska, one in Washington, and two in Minnesota.
-Three of these programs are CODA accredited.
-Accreditation status is important as some states require this.
-You can learn more about the individual education programs by clicking on the links below.
+There are currently five active dental therapy education programs in the United States; Alaska, Washington, Minnesota with more on the way!

 4. Am I still a member of the ADTA?